aripnk/distancemeasure/README.md

 # Mancik Sayang

-example C/C++ program to process video file or camera capture using opencv and serve the data over http using libevent evhttp. feel free to change this code. me : hello@arifnurkhoirudin.com
+example C/C++ program to process video file or camera capture using opencv and serve the data over http using libevent evhttp. the program is detecting 3 red circles and write the middle circle movements from its first point. feel free to change this code. me : hello@arifnurkhoirudin.com

 # Dependency